secretstartups/DevOps-Checklist/README.md

 Please note that this checklist is made up of two parts, one of which is intended as more of a executive overview and is formatted as a Google Document (https://docs.google.com/document/d/1sao0FEQh4IFZDzUEvPtZm582OFOb4R0sv2mfnxaID6g/edit?usp=sharing).
 The second, which you can find below, will be structured as a technical checklist that can be worked through by a DevOps Engineering Team.

+Our intention is to better organise the list below into (sub)sections over the coming weeks.

 We would appreciate and encourage contributions from the community!

 ## High-Level Health Metrics